Migration Guide: DIY to Raxol

 cell = Buffer.get_cell(buffer, 5, 3)

-assert cell.char == "e" # Test actual data structure
+assert cell.char == "e"

 Migration Strategies

-Strategy 1: Side-by-Side (Lowest Risk)
+Strategy 1: Side-by-Side (lowest risk)

-Run both implementations, compare outputs:
+Run both implementations, compare outputs in dev/test:

 defmodule MyApp.Renderer do